 Rule 141-A through 141-C shall be amended as shown below, with added language as shown in bold italic type face, and deleted language shown in strikeout type face.
+Table XIV shall be added to Rule 141-

 The remaining provisions of Rule 141 shall remain unchanged by this ordinance.